 Psychology is the scientific study of behaviour and experience.
 Within our program, you can examine a variety of fields and viewpoints, including child development, sensation, perception, animal behaviour, social psychology, abnormal psychology, and more.

-- Tim Moore, who, at a recent Criminal Lawyers’ Association meeting, identified several problems with the justice system that can result in false confessions and thereby put innocent people at risk of being convicted of crimes they did not commit;
+- Tim Moore, specializes in law, justice and crime who, at a recent Criminal Lawyers’ Association meeting, identified several problems with the justice system that can result in false confessions and thereby put innocent people at risk of being convicted of crimes they did not commit;

-- Gerald Young, editor of the new journal Psychological Injury and Law;
+- Gerald Young, an expert in heath, mental health, law, justice and crime, is the editor of the new journal Psychological Injury and Law;

-- Guy Proulx, an expert on aging, its results and possible treatments.
+- Guy Proulx, specializes in health, mental health, aging, its results and possible treatments;

-- You can gain hands-on experience in our on-campus perception psychology laboratory, or through our partnership with the Baycrest Centre for Geriatric Care, which offers work placements and part-time employment opportunities to our students.
+Psychology majors are afforded a unique opportunity to engage in various kinds of applied experiences.
+Students can gain hands-on experience in our on-campus psychology laboratories or through our partnership with the Baycrest Centre for Geriatric Care.
+The Centre offers practicums and part-time employment for our students.

 Careers and Alumni

 Glendon graduates are successful in various fields.

 Dr. Ann Cavoukian is the Ontario Information and Privacy Commissioner; Gabrielle Bouhenic is now a medical doctor; and Michelle Peterson is a professor at the University of Toronto.